 As a research, I have interests in feminist, queer and trans politics, intersectionality and ethical engagements with postmodern culture(s), with a focus on writing against normative narratives.
 A critical engagement with the ethics of performance, cultural appropriation and privilege form the core of my praxis.
 I use the moniker Sage Pbbbt for vocal performance work and my name Sage J Harlow for writing.

 Sometimes I play the drums.
 Sometimes I write pieces of musick.

-I recognise the Australian Aboriginal and Torres Strait Islander peoples as the first inhabitants of this country; I recognise the Whadjuk people of the Noongar nation as the traditional custodians of the land where I live (Perth, Western Austalia).
+I recognise the Australian Aboriginal and Torres Strait Islander peoples as the first inhabitants of this country.
+I recognise the Wurundjeri people of the Kulin alliance as the traditional custodians of the land where I live (Melbourne, Australia) and the Whadjuk people of the Noongar nation as the traditional custodians of the land where I previously lived (Perth, Western Australia).